olefriis/advent-of-code/2019/18/README.md

 seconds to run, which also means there must be a simpler way to do it.

 The actual output is not too nice.
 You need to manually find the line with the fewest moves.
 Sorry.

+UPDATE: I realized that as we iterate through player states, it's much easier to comprehend that each player state will gain exactly one key in each iteration.
+Thus, it doesn't make sense to keep the old states in subsequent iterations - if some state cannot find more keys, it should "die".
+This simplified the code a bit and made it _almost_ 10 times faster (2.3 seconds compared to about 20 seconds before).

+I think I am ready for part 2.
+Part 2 _seems_ pretty straightforward to me - instead of each player state having one position, it will have 4, and on each iteration we will try moving each of these 4 positions.
+We'll see how it turns out.